A Window To Williamsburg

 No matter what you choose to do, a trip to Williamsburg will really put a spring in your step!

-Natalie Miller-Moore has been a resident of Williamsburg, Virginia for six years and is serving as our monthly columnist and local expert.
+Natalie Miller-Moore has been a resident of Williamsburg, Virginia for six years and is serving as our monthly guest contributor and local expert.
 On most days, Natalie can be found spending time with her historian husband and young son, tending to her thriving vegetable garden or enjoying all the thrills found right here in Williamsburg.

 You can also enjoy Natalie's writing in the Daily Press.